congardiner/google_cloud_platform/README.md

 - __Canvas Process:__ Each student will upload a `.pdf` or `.html` file with their results as described in [challenge.md](challenge.md)
 - Review the [Google Cloud Platform (GCP)](https://github.com/byuibigdata/google_cloud_platform) guide for setup instructions.

+- EDIT: ALL completed requirements, hosted in gcp.

 ## Notes & References